Samantha Ruth Prabhu: Experimental roles, streaming projects and production (2019–present)

 Samantha next played the character of Janaki Devi in the 2020 film Jaanu, which was a remake of 2018 Tamil film '96.
 The film and her performance earned positive reviews with Sangeetha Devi Dundoo stating, "Samantha comes into her own gradually.
 Jaanu is another feather in her cap, but there are portions where she seems to struggle."
 She made her television debut in 2020 by hosting a special episode of the Telugu-language reality television series Bigg Boss 4.
 She received praise for her work in the series.
 Later, in the same year she once again hosted a talk show Sam Jam that streamed on Aha.
 In 2021, Samantha headlined the second season of Amazon Prime Video's Hindi spy thriller streaming television series The Family Man alongside Manoj Bajpayee, thus marking her debut in the digital content medium.
 She played the role of the main antagonist Raji, a rebel leader from the Liberation Tigers of Tamil Eelam.
 Her performance earned her widespread critical acclaim and won her the Filmfare OTT Award for Best Actress in a Drama Series.
 That year, she also performed her first dance number in the film, Pushpa: The Rise alongside Allu Arjun in the song "Oo Antava Oo Oo Antava".

-Her first release of 2022 Kaathuvaakula Rendu Kaadhal received mixed reviews.
-Directed by Vignesh Shivan, she played the role Khatija alongside Nayanthara and Vijay Sethupathi.
-In 2022, Samantha starred in the Hari–Harish directorial Telugu film Yashoda.
-In 2023, she appeared in mythological film Shaakuntalam, directed by Gunasekhar.
-The film was critical and commercial failure.
-She then appeared in Kushi opposite Vijay Deverakonda, which received mixed reviews from critics.
-The film also was a box office bomb.
+The single marked a turning point in her career, with several media outlets highlighting its influence on her stardom.

+Samantha had two releases in 2022.
+She first appeared alongside Nayanthara and Vijay Sethupathi in Kaathuvaakula Rendu Kaadhal.
+The film received mixed to negative reviews but emerged a commercial success and one of the highest grossing Tamil film of the year.
+She then played the titular role of a woman who becomes a surrogate mother for funds, in Yashoda.
+A critic for India Herald stated, "Samantha distinguishes out in the film, because she effortlessly handled a dual-shaded character."
+It emerged a commercial success.
+Both of Samantha's 2023 releases Shaakuntalam and Kushi emerged commercial failures.
+In Shaakuntalam, she played queen Shakuntala opposite Dev Mohan.
+Sowmya Rajendran stated, "Samantha tries her best to move the audience, but there's only so much an actor can do when attempting to stay afloat in a tsunami of bad writing."
+Kushi saw her play the lead opposite Vijay Deverakonda.
+Raghu Bandi felt Samantha’s character deserved more voice and screen space as she "shines" despite limited scope.

 In her only release of 2024, Samantha played a struggling actress, Honey (mother to Priyanka Chopra's character Nadia Sinh's from Citadel), in Raj & DK's series Citadel: Honey Bunny, opposite Varun Dhawan.
 Shubhra Gupta called her the "best part" of the series and was appreciative of her action sequences.

-Samantha launched her own production company, named Tralala Moving Pictures in 2025, under which she produced Subham.
+Samantha launched her own production company, Tralala Moving Pictures in 2025, under which she produced Subham.
 She also had a cameo appearance in the film as Maata, and BH Harsh of Cinema Express noted, "Samantha flourishes in her brief cameo, bringing great deadpan humour to her scenes."
-Samantha will next star in the Telugu film Maa Inti Bangaram, which she also produces.
-She will also appear in the Hindi series Rakt Brahmand, opposite Aditya Roy Kapur.